Submissions

 Technical Notes

-Technical Notes are short articles that provide a brief description or describe a modification of a specific development, topic, technique, procedure, or method.
-The information presented should have practical value and contribute to the information already present.
+Technical Notes are short articles that provide a brief description of, or a modification to, a specific development, topic, technique, procedure, or method.
+The information presented should have practical value and contribute to the existing body of knowledge.

 Copyright Notice